- Overview of Billing and Payments Process

 Show External Trust Transfer Option - allows you to select the payment method as ‘External Trust Transfer’ under Payments>Payments>Payment Method field.

-Show all invoices for client while allocating payments -
+Show all invoices for clients while allocating payments -

 Click on the Bank Accounts tab to create/edit/delete bank accounts.